 - Holidays and Celebrations

 Birthdays come with surprises and gifts.
-What better way to surprise someone on their birthday than with personally written birthday poems and sayings to go along with those other gifts.
+What better way to surprise the special people in your life on their birthdays than with personally written birthday poems and sayings to go along with those other gifts.

 You don't have to be a professional poet to do this.
 And you don't need to be the king or queen of rhyme.
-Just write from your heart and wish that special person the best things life has to offer.
+Just write from your heart and wish those special people the best things life has to offer.
 Don't just wish them what you want them to have or experience.
 Wish for what they truly desire most to come true.

 Your birthday poems or greetings don't have to be very long.
 They just have to be moving and meaningful.
-You have to make that person smile and feel happy inside.
+You have to make those people smile and feel happy inside.
 You want to touch them in some way too.
-Whatever you do don't be negative.
-Fill that person with hope, especially if their year hasn't been the best or filled with some disappointments.
+Whatever you do, don't be negative.
+Fill that person with hope, especially if his/her year hasn't been the best or filled with some disappointments.

 For example, you can write a birthday poem in the form of a Shakespearean Sonnet or in the form of a Villanelle.
 You can think of a greeting poem as any other poem you've ever written and follow the same approach and use the same techniques you use to write those.
 Your intention or focus will just be slightly different in terms of what you want the poem to convey.

 Learning how to write birthday greetings may be a challenge at first if you've never written one before, but it is not difficult to master.
 The more birthday poems you write the easier it will be for you in the future.
-The important thing is not to get frustrated if it doesn't work out for you this time around.
+The important thing is not to get frustrated if it doesn't work out for you on your first try.
+The more greetings you write, the easier it becomes and the better you get.

 When someone's birthday rolls around I am always excited to write a birthday poem or greeting to that person.
 That means more to me than buying him/her a material gift.
 The downside is that most people don't appreciate this gift.
 I rarely, if at all, get a thank you and so assume that my efforts and my birthday greetings are not appreciated.
 Makes me settle for just buying a greeting card that already has something written on it.
 But even then I don't just buy the first card I see.
 I spend time looking through the cards until I find one that speaks to me, one that I think is worthy of being gifted.
-Yet, I still don't get any thank yous for the card, most of the time, and those cards don't come cheap either these days.
+Yet, I still don't get any thank yous for the card most of the time and the price is pretty high.

-We still continue to gift people greeting cards especially if we choose to gift them money or write them a check for their birthdays.
+We still continue to gift people greeting cards, especially if we choose to gift them money or write them a check for their birthdays.
 We can't just stuff the money or the check in their face.
 We have to put it in an envelope and gifting an empty envelope doesn't seem nice.
 So we buy the card anyway.
-Yet some people probably don't even read the inside of the card.
-They just take out the money or the check and either throw the card out if it's been signed or written in, or put it away for future use if it has not been written in.
-A card that hasn't been written in can, in fact, be gifted to someone else so why throw it away?
+Yet, some people probably don't even read the inside of the card.
+They just take out the money or the check and either throw the card out if it's been signed or written in, or put it away for future use.
+Never know when a card will come in handy.
+If you can reuse a card later why throw it away?

 Do you write your own birthday greetings for friends and loved ones?